NordicPlayground/arduino-primo-iot-examples/README.md

 The procedure for flashing the client is otherwise the same as for the server, except for the firmware used in step 3.
 The firmware used for the CoAP client is located at **<sdk-root>\examples\arduino_primo\coap\ipv6\client\hex\nrf52832_xxaa_s1xx_iot.hex**.

+## Configure Commissioning details on the kits

+An un-configured kit (server or client) will always start without any commissioning details.
+If there is any need for resetting the kit to default state, power cycle the kit and press BUTTON1 before it establishes a BLE connection.
+Then power cycle the kit again.

+Then follow the [Configure Node for Joining](http://developer.nordicsemi.com/nRF5_IoT_SDK/doc/0.9.0/html/a00079.html) tutorial to configure the node.

+__Note: The device MUST be configured using the "nRF BLE Joiner" application to enable it to connect to the router.__

+###### Notes to the tutorial

+* To make your device to start Joining by default without any interaction from the "nRF BLE Joiner" application after the first configuration:
+    * Select the kit to configure.
+    * Press the “Edit default configuration”.

+      This allows you to configure which mode to start from after a reset.
+    * Select "No Change" when configuring the "Select a backup mode in case of action failure" option.

+      This will make it go to Joining mode after any reset (reset is a failure).

+* If you select “Identify” action in the "nRF BLE Joiner" application, LED2 will blink by default for approx. 20 seconds in order to show you which Arduino Primo board you are going to configure.

 ## LEDs

 The following LEDs are used by the applications: